open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

   { "kind": 2, ... }

 - OTLP/JSON receivers MUST ignore message fields with unknown names and MUST unmarshal the message as if the unknown field was not present in the payload.
-For example, this aligns with the behavior of the Binary Protobuf unmarshaler and ensures that adding new fields to OTLP messages do not break existing receivers.
+This aligns with the behavior of the Binary Protobuf unmarshaler and ensures that adding new fields to OTLP messages does not break existing receivers.

 - The keys of JSON objects are field names converted to lowerCamelCase.
 Original field names are not valid to use as keys for JSON objects.